Developing compelling ABM value propositions

 - Creativity vs. Clarity: what works best, when and why

-- Choosing the right headline or title to introduce your proposition or message
+- Choosing the right type of headline to deliver your proposition

 - Motivator propositions crib-sheet

-- The proven three-step proposition formulae that adds up to a sale
+- The proven three-step proposition formula that adds up to a sale

 - 15 key questions that will define your value proposition